-For some posts thought, you will have a really high word count and an example are my ultimate guides, which are usually in excess of 5,000 words as I try to give as much information as I can.
+For some posts though, you will have a really high word count and an example are my ultimate guides, which are usually in excess of 5,000 words as I try to give as much information as I can.

 Step 7: Marketing Your Blog

-Once you have created a few posts on your site, you want to think about marketing your site so that you can start getting some traffic and there are a couple of options for this…
+Once you have created a few posts on your site, you want to think about marketing your site so that you can start getting traffic and there are a couple of options for this…

 #1 SEO (Search Engine Optimisation)